Home / Physics / Newton’s Third Law

 2. Birds Flying

-Birds can fly because of wings.
+Birds can fly because of their wings.
 The wings push the air downwards.
 The air imparts an upward force on the wings allowing the birds to lift off the ground.

 3. Car Moving